jshholland/inv.alid.pw/conlang.md

 For now the Romanised version is canonical; one day I want to assemble a native script.
-It'll probably be some sort of abugida, although incorporating forms for final consonants as well as vowels.
+It'll probably be some sort of abugida, although
+	incorporating forms for final consonants as well as vowels.

+In the Romanised form, full stops end sentences and everything is lower-case.

 ## Morphology/syntax